auth0/docs/articles/quickstart/spa/react/03-calling-an-api.md

 :::

 ::: note
 By default, any user can ask for any scope you defined.
-You can implement access policies to limit this behaviour using [Rules](https://auth0.com/docs/rules).
+You can implement access policies to limit this behavior using [Rules](https://auth0.com/docs/rules).
 :::

 ## Send Authenticated HTTP Requests